nabeelvalley/docs/src/content/blog-md/2024/03-12/conditional-protection.md

 What's great is that this `safe` check is re-run whenever we want to access the `value`, this means that we can make certain properties available based on some other state that can be checked in the `safe` method

-Furthermore, the Typescript compiler itself will prevent you from accessing `value` if we determine it is unsafe.
-This protects us both at a runtime as well as compile time
+This approach means that at compile time the Typescript compiler will check that we are only accessing `value` within a context that we have defined to be okay by way of our `isSafe` method.
+Additionally, since we can specify the behavior of `isSafe` we end up with a a check that works at the intersection of compile-time and runtime

 # Note